Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 Greenhouse Gas Index

-A lot of the sun’s energy reaches the ground directly, and a portion is reflected by the ground back into space.
-Some gases, when present in the atmosphere, trap that reflected energy and redirect it back to Earth as heat, a phenomenon often referred to as the greenhouse gas effect.
+As well as the Clean Air Index and the Energy Efficiency Index, Green NCAP monitors the emissions of so-called greenhouse gases.
+A lot of the sun’s energy reaches earth directly, and in turn some is reflected by earth back into space.
+Some gases, when present in the atmosphere, trap reflected energy and redirect it back to Earth as heat, a phenomenon often referred to as the greenhouse gas effect.
 Carbon dioxide (CO2) is the major human activity related contributor to this effect and the impact of other greenhouse gases is often expressed as a CO2 equivalent.

 Read more below.